radian-software/straight.el/README.md

 [Read more.][#user/recipes]

 ## News
+### May 24, 2019

+I have completely rewritten the transaction system.
+The practical impact of this is that you no longer have to care about it.
+Simply remove all references to the following functions and variables from your configuration, and everything should "just work":

+* `straight-transaction`
+* `straight-begin-transaction`
+* `straight-finalize-transaction`
+* `straight-mark-transaction-as-init`
+* `straight-treat-as-init`

 ### May 22, 2019

 I now maintain a mirror of Emacsmirror.
 (Bear with me here.)
 The